neutron-org/neutron-docs/docs/neutron-core/gov/state.md

 # State

-The Neutron's `x/gov` module has no changes in compration of cosmos `gov` module
+Neutron's `x/gov` state modifications are identical to the original `x/gov` state modifications.